Your career in constant motion

 Titles and Levels

-A job title defines what you do (e.g., Designer), and the level specifies your expertise at doing it (e.g., Level 2 out of 4).
-Together these concepts define the scope of your work (tasks, features, projects, team, company) and the impact that goes along with that (execution, tactical, strategic).
+A job title defines what you do (e.g., Software Engineer), and the level specifies your expertise at doing it (e.g., Level 2 out of 3).
+Together, these concepts define the scope of your work (tasks, features, projects, team, company) and the impact that goes along with that (execution, tactical, strategic).
 The idea is to match employee competencies with their responsibilities.

 Tracks

-A track is that which defines the direction of your development.
+A track is the one that defines the direction of your development.
 An industry standard is to have Individual Contributor (IC) and Management tracks.
-In developing the Technical Lead title over the years in our organization, we found that it falls somewhere in between.
-We found that this can be a great transitional role to the management track, but also a role where individuals find their stride and excel in the best of both worlds.
+In developing the Technical Lead title over the years in our organization, we realized that it falls somewhere in between.
+We found that this can be a great transitional role to the management track but also a role where individuals find their stride and excel in the best of both worlds.

-It is also important to highlight here that we are an agency and not a product company.
+It is also important to highlight that we are an agency, not a product company.
 As such, this three-track approach makes more sense.
-Production teams are organized around a function or technology, e.g., Android development team, QA team, Project Management team, etc.
+Production teams are organized around a function or technology, e.g., Android development, QA, Project Management, etc.

 Individual Contributor

-Does not directly manage other people.
-They invest most of their time in projects and work towards becoming experts in their fields.
+They do not directly manage other people but invest most of their time in projects and strive to become experts in their fields.

-A student who kicks off their career as an iOS Engineer (Software Engineer Level 1) progresses to become one of the top engineers in the company (Software Engineer Level 4).
+Example: A student who kicks off their career as an iOS Engineer (Software Engineer Level 1) progresses to become one of the top engineers in the company (Software Architect).

 Technical Lead

-Does not directly manage other people but is heavily involved in mentoring, strategic projects, and team processes.
+They do not directly manage other people but are heavily involved in mentoring and managing strategic projects and team processes.
 A Technical Lead is an expert in their field and focuses on improving the team’s technical seniority.

-An experienced Designer (Designer Level 3) decides to utilize their expertise in improving the team and educating other team members to fully develop their potential (Design Lead).
+Example: An experienced Designer (Designer Level 3) decides to utilize their expertise in improving the team and educating other team members to fully develop their potential (Design Lead Level 1).

 Manager

-Manages other people.
-They invest most of their time in developing and executing strategies to support individuals and build efficient teams.
+Manages other people and invests most of their time in developing and executing strategies to support individuals and build efficient teams.

 COMPETENCIES & RESPONSIBILITIES